 The Calabasas mansion became both his main home and creative escape.
 Its location provides easy access to Los Angeles recording studios while maintaining the privacy he values.
 The home’s contemporary design and spacious layout give him room to work and entertain, making it perfect for his growing success and family life.

 These early buys set the tone: private homes with easy access to the industry.
-Both the Eastvale and Calabasas properties offered him retreat from public attention while keeping him connected to the music industry.
+Both the Eastvale and Calabasas properties offered him a retreat from public attention while keeping him connected to the music industry.
 This strategic approach to real estate has continued throughout his career.

 Expanding to the Coastal Estates